Garlic Variety Descriptions

 Silver Rose Silverskin

 Packs a little heat but not extreme, very clean with little after taste.
 Rosy-skin bulbs have both large and small cloves.
 Good keepers.
-Most will be eaten long before the following spring, but a 8 or 9 month shelf life is possible.
+Most will be eaten long before the following spring, but a 8–12 month shelf life is possible and happens according to our customers.
 (The surprise ‘hit’ at Ann Arbor’s 2011 Local Food Festival!)

 Silver White Silverskin

 Full bodied flavor with a moderate bite that increases with storage.
 Rose-colored cloves in very smooth, bright white medium to large bulbs.
 Excellent all-purpose garlic; a good eater and beautiful for braiding.
-One of our longest storing garlics.
+One of our longest storing garlics, meaning into next summer, seriously!

-A mixture of silverskin and artichoke softneck varieties we have traditionally grown for braiding.
+A mixture of our multiple silverskin and artichoke soft neck garlic varieties that we have traditionally grown in a medley for braiding (including many varieties that we no longer grow individually!).

 China Stripe Turban